Welcome to my Trip Report on EVA Air's Airbus A321 Ride!

 Among my 9 flights on EVA Air, service on board this flight was slightly better than most of my previous flights.
 Has things improved since the last time I flew (Before the airline joining the star alliance)?
 Yes, definitely.
-However, its still lags behind the likes of Cathay Pacific, Singapore Airlines and All Nippon Airways in terms of quality service especially in Y class.
+However, it is still lagging behind the likes of Cathay Pacific, Singapore Airlines and All Nippon Airways in terms of quality service, especially in Y class.
 This class is the most challenging as the crew face all kinds of passengers from different countries.
 Passengers from certain countries can be more difficult to handle and that's where their skills come in.
 Fortunately for them, all the passengers on this flight were well behaved.
-The challenging part for this flight was to work fast (due to short flight) and hope the weather is co-operative, single aisle of this aircraft also make it tough for them especially with passengers on the aisle walking to and fro.
+The challenging part for this flight was to work fast (due to short flight) and hope the weather is co-operative, single-aisle of this aircraft also make it tough for them especially with passengers on the aisle walking to and fro.
 Credit to the crew for handling the situation well, no sign of frown from them.
 Glad to hear the voice from the Captain too, he kept us well-updated about our flight's progress.

 Here are some window-shot photos, please enjoy!

 My aircraft was parked beside Cathay Pacific's Boeing 777-300.
 How do I know its the non-ER version?
 Look at the engine badge, it is Roll Royce.
 General Electric GE90-115B is the only engine supplier that powers the Boeing 777-300ER.

 Weather in Hong Kong was not bad, taxing past some interesting traffic to runway 07R for departure.

 Almost there now!
 We were around 8 aircraft in the queue when we were near the threshold, so we waited for quite a while before we were given the clearance for take-off.

 EVA 852 maintain runway heading, climb to 7000 feet, clear for taking off!

 Smooth take-off and we were soon out of Hong Kong in no time.